-Hyundai and Kia have issued vehicle defect recalls for more than 37,000 hybrid vehicles because of an oil leak that could cause a fire.
-According to an article on Consumer Reports, Hyundai is recalling 27,029 of its 2017 Ioniq and Kia is recalling 10,156 of its 2017 Niro hybrid due to a faulty part that could cause oil to leak and create an electrical short.
+Hyundai and Kia have issued vehicle defect recall for more than 37,000 hybrid vehicles because of an oil leak that could cause a fire.
+According to an article on Consumer Reports, Hyundai is recalling 27,029 of its 2017 Ioniq, and Kia is recalling 10,156 of its 2017 Niro hybrid due to a faulty part that could cause oil to leak and create an electrical short.
 If that occurred, a fire could occur.
 The defect was apparently discovered during warranty repairs of vehicles with illuminated HEV warning lines.
 Both automakers say they are not aware of any fires, crashes or injuries related to the problem.

 Understanding the Problem

 According to the National Highway Traffic Safety Administration (NHTSA), in the Kia vehicles, the hydraulic clutch actuator’s inner oil seal may leak allowing oil to accumulate in the cap area, possibly resulting in an electrical short, leading to a fire.
 When the recall begins June 15, Kia dealers will inspect the hydraulic clutch actuator caps for leaked oil and replace the assembly or the cap with additional sealant, at no charge to the consumer.
 The Hyundai vehicles have the same problem.
 That recall is expected to begin June 20.
 Owners of these vehicles might be well advised to visit NHTSA’s website and enter their 17-digit vehicle identification numbers to find out if their vehicles are included in the recall.